stefan-wuensch/tmp/README.md

 ```
 **Note that the `host_name` is the same as the `host_name` defined in the Host object in the previous step.**

+Here also, the attributes `use`, `contact_groups`, and `check_command` are configured elsewhere in Nagios, and are
+outside the scope of thie documentation.

 The `service_description` is `ReadIOPS` which is one of the CloudWatch Alarm Metrics defined in your Template.

 (Optional: If you want to see it, search your Template for `"MetricName": "ReadIOPS"` and you'll see the specific CloudWatch Alarm being defined under `Resources`.)

+The `notes` attribute is simply to provide extra information about this Service in the Nagios web UI.
+The `notes` should
+contain additional details about the AWS CloudWatch Alarm - such as the threshold and what AWS parameters make up this
+check - as are shown in this example.

 When done, **save the file.**